experiandataquality/aperture-data-studio-sdk/README.md

 2. Open the project in your favourite IDE.
 3. Create a new class within the MyCustomSteps module.
 We recommend that you base it on one of the examples or use the template class.
 4. Run the relevant Gradle build task, the MyCustomSteps task will build the jar for the steps you have created.
-5. Copy jar from the build output into addons folder in the DataX installation.
+5. Copy jar from the build output into addons folder in the Aperture installation.
-6. Restart the DataX server.
+6. Restart the Aperture server.
 7. Test step by dragging into the workflow like any other step.

 ## Examples